project-fifo/docs/general/watchdog.rst

 ``upstream`` is the upstream endpoint, usually this does not need to be changed just uncommented.

-``authtoken`` this is the auth token you recived or got from the watchdog-ui.
+``authtoken`` this is the auth token you received or got from the watchdog-ui.